 Learn how to cook long-grain rice like pasta.
-It’s perfect every time!
-Ready in under 20 minutes.
+It's perfect every time and ready in less than 20 minutes!
+You'll love this al dente rice!

 It's come to my attention that most people don't cook rice the way Italians do.
 And that's okay.